invertase/react-native-firebase-docs/v3.0.0/auth/user.md

 An email will be sent to the original email address (if it was set) that allows to revoke the email address change, in order to protect them from account hijacking.

 Important: this is a security sensitive operation that requires the user to have recently signed in.
-If this requirement isn't met, ask the user to authenticate again and then call [firebase.User#reauthenticateWithCredential](#reauthenticateWithCredential).
+If this requirement isn't met, ask the user to authenticate again and then call [User#reauthenticateWithCredential](#reauthenticateWithCredential).

 | Parameter |         |
 | --------- | ------- |